henrydatei/studydrive-api/README.md

 **Project is currently not working as Studydrive has moved some nessesary keys and logic into a shared library that I can't read because it's compiled C code.**

+Solution to that problem would be simulating a web browser with Selenium.
+I wrote some code for that, not covering all functions but I think it's a good starting point if someone wants to go further.
+The name of the file is `test_selenium.py`.

 ## Install
 Run
 ```